-Is There A Right Way To Breathe During Exercise?
+Is There A Right Way To Breathe While Exercising?

-Whether you want to make your workouts more mindful or focus on maximising your athletic performance, training your breath alongside your muscles can enhance the benefits of your workouts.
+Whether you want to make your workouts more mindful or focus on maximising your performance, learning how to control your breath can help improve your workouts.

-Breathing is something that you do all day, every day, but learning how to regulate your breath during exercise can make your workouts easier and more enjoyable.
-Using correct breathing techniques can also boost your performance by helping you maintain correct form throughout each movement.
+Breathing is something you do all day, every day, but learning how to regulate your breathing while you’re exercising can help make your workouts easier and more enjoyable.
+The correct breathing techniques can even help you make progress by boosting core engagement at the right points in each exercise and encouraging you to maintain correct form throughout each movement.

-When you exercise, your heart rate naturally increases, as does the depth and frequency of your breathing.
-Your lungs are working harder than when you’re in a resting state.
-A 2016 factsheet in Breathe, endorsed by the European Respiratory Society, explains that the lungs work to increase the amount of oxygen in your blood and expel carbon dioxide, while your heart pumps oxygenated blood to your muscles.
+When you exercise, the activity of your heart and lungs are naturally taken up a notch (or several!).
+Your heart rate increases, as does the depth and frequency of your breathing.
+Science has shown us your lungs work harder during exercise than when you’re in a resting state, as they are working to increase the amount of oxygen in your blood and expel carbon dioxide, while your heart pumps oxygenated blood to your muscles.

-When it comes to regulating your breath during exercise, your body will mostly do the work for you.
-But there are certain ways to ensure you’re getting enough oxygen to your muscles to help support you as you exercise, exercise for longer, and reduce fatigue.
+When it comes to regulating your breath during exercise, your body will mostly do the work for you, but controlling your breath in certain ways can help to maximise the oxygen delivered to your muscles, allowing you to work out for longer and reduce fatigue.

 Proper technique for breathing during exercise

-While there are specific breathing techniques for different training styles, there are some breathing techniques you can use for every type of movement.
+While there are specific breathing techniques for different training styles, here are some breathing techniques you can use for every type of movement.

 Don’t hold your breath